 The Trustee encourages open communication between all relevant parties who work on the management of climate-related factors for the Fund.
-The majority of the Fund's advisers and service providers - the Fund's lawyers, actuary, investment consultant, covenant adviser, and investment managers have contributed to the preparation of this report.
+The majority of the Fund's advisers and service providers - the Fund's Lawyers, Actuary, Investment Consultant, Covenant Adviser, and Investment Managers have contributed to the preparation of this report.
 This process has encouraged the sharing of data and analysis and regular communication between all these parties.

 The Trustee expects its advisers to bring important and relevant climate-related issues and developments to the Trustee in a timely manner.
-Over the year to 31 December 2023, the Trustee received training on stewardship as an effective tool in managing climate change risk.
-The Trustee receives written updates on key climate-related developments from the Fund's investment consultant on a quarterly basis and discussion occurs on an ad-hoc basis in quarterly meetings.
-The Trustee receives an update on the level of climate risk posed to the Fund from the results of climate stress tests as part of a wider risk report on the Fund which is issued quarterly.
-Additionally, the Trustee reviewed the ESG analytics report from its investment consultant, which includes all the climate-related metrics the Trustee has agreed to report as part of its TCFD report.
+Over the year to 31 December 2024, the Trustee received written updates on key climate-related developments from the Fund's Investment Consultant on a quarterly basis and discussion occurs on an ad-hoc basis in quarterly meetings.
+The Trustee received an update on the level of climate risk posed to the Fund from the results of climate stress tests as part of a wider risk report on the Fund which is issued quarterly.
+Additionally, the Trustee reviewed the ESG analytics report from its Investment Consultant, which includes all the climate-related metrics the Trustee has agreed to report as part of its TCFD report.